Close Menu

 Leather sofas come in specific silhouettes that don’t always match standard slipcover sizing.
 Getting the measurement right prevents the most common complaint: a cover that looks pulled, saggy, or misshapen.

-3. Height — from the floor to the top of the back cushion
+• Height: floor to top of back cushion

 Most slipcovers list a sofa size range (small, medium, large, XL) based on width.
 If your sofa sits at the top of a size range, size up.
 A slightly larger cover tucks in more cleanly.
 A slightly smaller one bunches and gaps.

 For sectional leather sofas, skip one-piece covers entirely.
+For L-shaped sectionals with a chaise, measure the chaise section arm-to-arm separately from the main sofa.
+U-shaped or modular sectionals often require custom quotes—brands like Comfort Works specialize in these complex silhouettes.
 Buy individual pieces for the chaise, corner, and standard seats, then secure each with straps.
 Custom-fitted covers from brands like Comfort Works are worth the extra cost if your sectional has an unusual arm or cushion profile.

 Best Fabrics for Leather Couch Slipcovers